 If you’re like me, you appreciate the exercise from a good hike, but you want a big pay-off at the end for all of your hard work.

 I expect my hikes to end with a BANG!
-I want to be WOWED!
-I want to hike along dinosaur tracks, leap over a crater, swim through a waterfall and end with a sweeping view of mountains.
+Let’s go on a hike that allows me to hike along dinosaur tracks, leap over craters, swim through waterfalls and get a sweeping view of mountains.